jyliu17/revivn-backend/README.md

 4. Finally run "rails s" or "rails server" to start up this server.
 You be able to access the server on http://localhost:3000 which tell you are on Rails.

-You will need REVIVN FRONT in tandem to fully run the application.
+You will need REVIVN FRONTEND in tandem to fully run the application.
 You can access it here: https://github.com/jyliu17/revivn-frontend